theobald-software/theobald-software.github.io/content/_en/xtract-is-for-azure/introduction/installing-the-license.md

 ![XIS_License_Info](/img/content/XIS_License_Info.png){:class="img-responsive"}

 {: .box-tip }
-**Tip:** To inspect your current license data, click the Xtract IS Info link located at the top of each component editor.
+**Tip:** To inspect your current license data, click the Xtract IS for Azure Info link located at the top of each component editor.

 ### Updating the Xtract.License.dll to XtractISLicense.json
-The older version of Xtract IS license file is a .dll-file that was registered in the GAC.
+The older version of Xtract IS for Azure license file is a .dll-file that was registered in the GAC.
-In the newer versions of Xtract IS license file is provided in form of a .json-file.<br>
+In the newer versions of Xtract IS for Azure license file is provided in form of a .json-file.<br>
 Copy the XtractISLicense.json into one of the following paths: <br>
 `CSIDL_COMMON_APPDATA\TheobaldSoftware\XtractIS\` <br>
  or `C:\ProgramData\TheobaldSoftware\XtractIS\` <br>